Lukas-T-W/SIGWfast/README.md

 1. SIGWfast.py computes the gravitational wave spectrum induced during an era of radiation domination.
 This is expected to be the case of principal interest for most users and SIGWfast.py is a simple no-frills code to get this result quickly.
 2. In the second code file SIGWfastEOS.py the equation of state of the universe during gravitational wave generation can be chosen, and thus eras other than radiation domination can be considered.
 As a result, this code has more adjustable parameters than SIGWfast.py.

-For more details on the precise quantities computed by the two codes and their differences see the scientific documentation file SIGWfastGuide.pdf.
+For more details on the precise quantities computed by the two codes and their differences see the documentation file "SIGWfastGuide.pdf".

 The subdirectory "libraries" contains files necessary for performing the computation:
 * sdintegral.py contains the definitions and kernels for computing the relevant integrals.